Quicklinks

 1. Members are appointed by the twelfth step committee chair.

-2. The twelfth step committee helps FA intergroups, FA chapters, and FA meeting groups implement strategies to carry the message of recovery through personal contact.
-The committee assists FA meeting groups or members of the fellowship in areas with limited FA resources with making effective outreach to those members of the fellowship who are isolated due to distance, language barriers, or physical constraints.
+2. The twelfth-step committee helps FA intergroups, FA chapters, and FA meeting groups implement strategies to carry the message of recovery.
+The committee assists FA meeting groups or FA members in areas with limited FA resources with making effective outreach to members who are isolated due to distance, language barriers, or physical constraints.

 Section 10.
 Special Committees